ericperry95/priceTable/README.md

 # priceTable
-basic priceing table using html and css
+basic pricing table using html and css